 Instant Yeast Doughnuts is my quickest and easiest doughnut recipe.
-It’s based on a recipe that used active dry, but I am in the habit of buying fast rising yeast and re-tooled the recipe a bit to be used with Red Star Platinum.
+It's based on a recipe that calls for active dry, but I am in the habit of buying fast rising yeast and re-tooled the recipe a bit to be used with Red Star Platinum.
 Update: I now use SAF almost exclusively, but Platinum is still an option if you don't have SAF yeast.

 Like my other favorite doughnut recipe, this one makes a relatively small batch.
 Using a 3 inch doughnut cutter should give you about 12 doughnuts and some holes.

 This dough calls for butter rather than shortening and uses less yeast than my usual recipe (Make Ahead Doughnuts).
 The glaze is less rich since it’s just milk, sugar and water, but it does the job!
 I like both recipes, but Instant Yeast Doughnut are faster.

 - 2 cups plus 2 tablespoons all-purpose flour plus more for rolling out the dough